zalky/reflet/README.md

 {:deps {io.zalky/reflet {:mvn/version "0.2.0"}}}
 ```

-See additional notes on how to configure the debugger for development.
+See [the additional notes](Configuration.md) on how to configure the
+debugger for development.

 ## Resources